Neurohacker Insights Translate Brain Systems Into Helpful Action

 Beyond Reductionistic Thinking – Into Systems Complexity

 This interview with Daniel Schmachtenberger, my friends, of more than 80 Episodes now, is directly targeted, in critical concordance, with our overall philosophy and mission objectives here at CBJ.
-If you’re new here, you’ll love it.
+If you’re new here, you’ll love him.
 If you’re an old timer [!] with us since launching last April, you will love it.
 If you remain perplexed about the interface between neuroscience and street utility, be prepared for inclusive, actionable thinking.
 Daniel is amazing, with articulate insights on the evolution of mind science.

 Daniel Schmachtenberger is a consummate polymath with a background in systems science and human behavior and is the founder of the Emergence Project.
 He is the anchor of the scientific team at Neurohacker and provides sustained vision and informed for the larger Neurohacking movement.